acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 &ldquo;Playing McMurphy as only he could play him, Jack Nicholson grabs the edges of the vanity, squats and surges into the plumbing.
 He turns blue from effort.
 He commits to the action, gives it his best shot.
 When he&rdquo;s drenched with sweat, spent and defeated, he walks out of the room.
 But not before turning to the stunned assemblage and saying:
 &ldquo;&ldquo;At least I tried.&rdquo;
 &ldquo;As a child in the 60s and 70s, I was raised on stories like this.
 (I wish we had more of them today) And they&rdquo;ve had a profound influence.
 This is why art is so important.
 &ldquo;These stories taught me that to passively disengage for fear of reprisal is cowardly.
-Making a judgment, taking a stand and then acting against an injustice or acting to support excellence is the stuff of the everyman hero.&rdquo; &amp;mdash: <a href="https://stevenpressfield.com/2019/01/art-and-polarity/" rel="noopener" target="_blank">Shawn Coyne</a></p>
+Making a judgment, taking a stand and then acting against an injustice or acting to support excellence is the stuff of the everyman hero.&rdquo;&mdash;<a href="https://stevenpressfield.com/2019/01/art-and-polarity/" rel="noopener" target="_blank">Shawn Coyne</a>

 ## Problems and Boundaries
 Fri, 18 Jan 2019 13:24:06